 Abstract

-The global festivals and events sector have grown significantly since the late twentieth century.
-However, much of research of festivals pay particular attention to its external impacts but lack of focus on its core stakeholder – participating musicians – especially on young musicians.
-Meanwhile, the topic emerged from the observation of the narrow career understanding of emerging musicians.
-Therefore, this study examines the impacts of participating in music festivals on the career development of young musicians by using a case study of Youth Music Culture Guangdong festival in Guangzhou, China.
-The research attempts to address the academic gap of festival literature and optimise the career awareness of young musicians.
-Collected data were analysed through thematic analysis after interviews with both festival organisers and young music participants.
-The research findings reveal the music festival has impacted young musicians’ career through enlightenments, expanding sustainable networks and collaboration & trust.
-Although these impacts have not affected young musicians directly to achieve career accomplishments yet, participating in the Youth Music Culture Guangdong (YMCG) has long-term and subtle influences on their future career.
-This study also calls for further work to conduct more in-depth researches the topic by undertaking larger samplings and investigate whether those impacts argued above can directly impact on the career development young musicians due to time flows.
+The global festivals and events sector has grown significantly since the late twentieth century.
+However, much research of the field pays attention to its external impact, lacking focus on its core stakeholders: participating musicians – particularly young musicians.
+At the same time, it can be observed that there is a narrow understanding of the career of emerging musicians.
+Therefore, this study examines the impact of participating in music festivals on the career development of young musicians, using a case study on the Youth Music Culture Guangdong (YMCG) festival in Guangzhou, China.
+The research attempts to address the gap in academic literature on festivals as well as optimise career awareness for young musicians.
+Collected data were analysed through thematic analysis after interviews with both festival organisers and young musician participants.
+The research findings reveal that the music festival has impacted young musicians’ career in a variety of ways: enlightenment, expanding sustainable networks, collaboration and trust.
+Although the impact has not yet affected young musicians directly in achieving their career goals, it can be observed that participating in the YMCG has long-term and subtle influences on their future career.
+This study also calls for further in-depth research on the topic, by undertaking larger samples that investigate whether the impact argued above can directly affect the career development of young musicians as time passes.

 Introduction

-Since the late twentieth century, global festivals and events industry have developed significantly.
-Festivals as cultural celebration events are not only can promote cultures in local, regional and global (Cudny, 2016), but also can be used as attractions to draw an influx of visitors.
-As one of the most vital stakeholders of music festivals (Getz et al., 2007), participating musicians are core and being content suppliers in those events.
+Since the late twentieth century, the global festivals and events industry has developed significantly.
+Festivals as cultural celebration events can not only promote cultures at the local, regional and global level (Cudny, 2016), but can also be used as attractions to draw an influx of visitors.
+As one of the vital stakeholders of music festivals (Getz et al., 2007), participating musicians are core content suppliers in such events.
 Due to the prevalence of festivals, a range of published research is available around festivals and events management.
 However, there is ‘almost no research available which examines the impact of festivals on them [artists and musicians]’ (Comunian, 2017, p.
 333).
-Moreover, through the insight of music industry, Beeching (2005, p.
-26) argues that ‘emerging artists often have a very narrow view of success’.
-Because there is a lack of research about how music career begins for early stages of musicians careers (Bennett, 2007).
-Most recently, a research of López-Íñiguez and Bennett (2020) still claim that young musicians have a narrow understanding of their career opportunities in the music industry.
-They further point out that limited exposure of young musicians had led the restricted success of their career development.
-It indicates that the young musician career development has long been an unsolved problem of great interest in the fields of music education.
-The scarcity of research in festivals’ musicians and the career development of young musicians caught my attention.
+Moreover, with the insight from the music industry, Beeching (2005, p.
+26) argues that ‘emerging artists often have a very narrow view of success’, because there is a lack of research on how music careers begin for musicians in the early stages of their careers (Bennett, 2007).
+Most recently, research by López-Íñiguez and Bennett (2020) claims that young musicians still have a narrow understanding of their career opportunities in the music industry.
+They further point out that limited exposure for young musicians has led to the restricted development of their career.
+It indicates that young musicians’ career development has long been an unexplored area, and of great interest, in the field of music education.
+The scarcity of research on festivals and their impact on the career development of young musicians caught my attention.

 The purpose of this research is to examine the mystery of young musicians’ career development within the context of music festivals.
-By using a case study of the YMCG, this dissertation attempts to investigate which kind of impacts does the participation in music festivals have career development of the young musicians and to analyse how festivals inspire young musicians’ career and enrich their career awareness This research provided a valuable opportunity to address an academic gap regarding music festivals and musicians from the career development viewpoint.
-I also hope that this research will give young musicians’ a deeper inspiration of their future career trajectory.
+By using a case study on the YMCG, this dissertation attempts to investigate which kind of impact the participation in music festivals has on the career development of young musicians.
+Alongside this, it attempts to analyse how festivals inspire young musicians and enrich their career awareness.
+This research provided a valuable opportunity to address an academic gap regarding music festivals and their place in the career development of musicians.
+It is also hoped that this research will give young musicians greater inspiration for their future career trajectory.